Storytelling Is About Show, Don't Tell - Take it from Charlie Engle, "Running Man"

 Marketers are indiscriminately advised to take up storytelling, but what does it really mean?
 Charlie Engle, AKA “The Running Man,” is living proof that storytelling is what mobilizes people to rally around a cause.

-Specifically, he gets complete strangers to appreciate that over 1 billion people lack access to clean water and sanitation – but not by telling them about it.
+Specifically, he gets complete strangers to appreciate the fact that over 1 billion people in the world lack access to clean water and sanitation, and donate money for it – but not by asking them to.

 The first ultramarathoner to run across the unforgiving Sahara desert, Engle amassed $6 million in funding for clean water from hosting film screenings around the world of the documentary Running the Sahara, executive-produced by Hollywood actor Matt Damon.
 The film chronicles Engle’s 111-day journey across the Sahara, covering 4,500 miles.
 That equates to 50 miles a day – essentially two marathons.